Anzac Day poppies and RSA volunteers

 The Royal New Zealand Returned and Services' Association (RSA) sells poppies to the public

-Poppy selling is the RSA's main means of raising funds for the welfare of returned service personnel & their dependants
+Poppy selling is the RSA's main means of raising funds for the welfare of returned service personnel & their families

 collection box, Poppy Day